 The opioid epidemic has become impossible to ignore as it continues to spread throughout our communities.
 If you’re like many others struggling with opioid abuse, you probably didn’t mean for it to get this far; it’s just that the stress of your life or the pain from an injury became too much to bear.

 While opioids may offer fast-acting relief, they come with a cost.
 Among its many detriments to your physical health, opioid abuse can damage your heart.
 In this blog, we’ll review how opioids affect your heart health.
+Wondering about opioid and pain killer side effects?
+Keep reading.

 Can Opioids Cause Heart Problems?
+Yes.

 Since its inception, opioids have played a significant role in modern medicine for managing pain.
 Opioids work by attaching themselves to receptors in the brain and spinal cord to reduce the intensity of pain signals.